better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Delegations

 As described in [Data Model][dm] Radicle Link distinguishes two types of
 identities: personal and project.
-The first describes an person (usually denoted as a `peer`) in the system, while the second describes a software project (repository) on which one or more persons collaborate.
+The first describes a person (usually denoted as a `peer`) in the system, while the second describes a software project (repository) on which one or more persons collaborate.
 Apart from their [payload][dp] types `T`, they differ in their delegations type `D`: